CellFateNucOrg/Deconwolf/README.md

 pip install -e img_utils
 ```
 # How to use Deconwolf
 Deconvolution requires the image of a point spread function (PSF, i.e., the probability distribution of light emitted by a single point source).
-Each combination of emission wavelength, numerical aperture (NA) of the objective, refractive index (n) of the used immersion oil, lateral pixel size (in the acquired image) and vertical pixel size (the spacing between the planes in a 3D image) requires an individual PSF.
-There are two ways of acquiring a PSF image: you can either measure it yourself using fluorescent beads (not covered here) or model it.
-Deconwolf provides a small program for modelling PSFs, which is explained in the next section.
+Every unique combination of emission wavelength, numerical aperture (NA) of the objective, refractive index (n) of the used immersion oil, lateral pixel size (in the acquired image) and vertical pixel size (the spacing between the planes in a 3D image) requires an individual PSF.
+There are two ways of creating a PSF image: you can either acquire it using fluorescent beads (not covered here) or model it.
+Deconwolf provides a small program for modelling PSFs, which is explained in the following section.
 ## Generate a PSF image
 ### Required parameters
-To generate a PSF, you have to know the following parameters:
+To model a PSF, you have to know the following parameters:
 - Emission wavelength: the wavelength emitted by the fluorophore after excitation.
 If you don't know this value, you can look it up in a database: https://www.fpbase.org.
-- NA of the objective: how strongly an objective refracts (and thus collects) light.
-This is specified on the casing of the objective (usually around 0.95 for 40x, 1.4 for 60x, and 1.45 for 100x).
+- NA of the objective: how strongly an objective refracts (i.e., collects) light.
+This should be specified on the casing of the objective (around 0.95 for 40x, 1.4 for 60x, and 1.45 for 100x).
 - Refractive index of the oil: how strongly the immersion oil refracts light.
 This should be specified on the vial (usually around 1.51–1.52).
 - Lateral pixel size: the physical distance in nm a single pixel in the raw image corresponds to, which should be specified in the raw image's metadata.
-You can also calculate this yourself by dividing the physical pixel size of the camera sensor by the total magnification (e.g., for the 100x objective on the LIPSI: 6.5 um / 100 = 65 nm).
+You can also calculate this yourself by dividing the camera's physical pixel size by the total magnification (e.g., if you use the 100x objective on the LIPSI: 6.5 um / 100 = 65 nm).
 - Vertical pixel size: the distance in nm between two planes in a 3D stack.
-This should be specified in the metadata of the raw image, too.
+This should also be specified in the metadata.
 ### Run the script
 In the `dw_psf.sh`script, specify the following parameters:
 - `dw_dir`: the directory containing your Deconwolf scripts.